 Traditional summer camp allows for freedom kids today rarely experience.
 At camp, children get to be creative, take risks, and explore new activities and ideas in an environment of safety and controlled chaos.
 They are also required to disconnect from devices so they can connect with people, nature, and – in the case of a faith-based camp like Camp Henry – God.
 There are no friends like camp friends.

 At Camp Henry, kids dance, hike, fish, swim, boat, play dress-up, run, worship, pray, play, laugh, and sing.
-They have traditions only someone who has been to Camp Henry can understand - like Trash Can Lid, Poopy Sleep Time, and Boojum Hnting.
+They have traditions only someone who has been to Camp Henry can understand – as Trash Can Lid, Poopy Sleep Time, and Boojum Hunting.
 They stay up late in their cabins talking to their new best friends.
-They wake up early to see the sunrise and participate in cleaning duties because they come to understand that living in community means sharing responsibilities.
-They have college aged role models who serve as their counselors and develop meaningful relationships with adults in the church who give time to them.
+They wake up early to see the sunrise and participate in cleaning duties because they come to understand that living in a community means sharing responsibilities.
+They have college-aged role models who serve as their counselors and develop meaningful relationships with adults in the church who give time to them.

 When choosing a summer camp for your child, here are a few questions to consider from the American Camp Association, a national body that accredits summer camps who meet a long list of stringent requirements.
 The answers for Camp Henry are also included:

 1. What locale do I want to consider?

 Camp Henry is located in Haywood County on beautiful Lake Logan, just 20 minutes from Waynesville and Canton, North Carolina.

 2. Do I want a traditional camp that gives my child a wide variety of experiences or do I want to select a specialty camp that focuses on a particular activity or set of skills?